zyedidia/micro/README.md

 * Extremely good mouse support
     * This means mouse dragging to create a selection, double click to select by word, and triple click to select by line
 * Cross platform (It should work on all the platforms Go runs on)
+    * Note that while Windows is supported, there are still some bugs that need to be worked out
 * Plugin system (plugins are written in Lua)
 * Automatic linting and error notifications
 * Syntax highlighting (for over [75 languages](runtime/syntax)!)